Admin-7/Mr-Robot-techniques/Activities-and-events.md

 > [[Wiki|Home]] ▸ **Activities and events**

+There is a near-constant buzz of organizing activity in New York City.
+In addition to the day-to-day hum of socializing, planning, and learning that happens among AnarchoTechNYC members, we also often organize recurring or one-off events.
+These include workshops, documentary screenings, and a bunch of other things you may not think of immediately!
+Some of these activities become traditions and are continued by multiple organizers.

 > 📝 Editor's note: These sub-sections may be most useful alphabetically sorted?

 # Activities